-Computation for Design and Optimization (CDO) is an interdisciplinary master's degree program that provides students with a strong foundation in computational methods for the design and operation of complex engineered and scientific systems.
+Computation for Design and Optimization (CDO) is an interdisciplinary master's degree program that provides students with a strong foundation in computational methods for the study, design, and operation of complex engineered and scientific systems.
 The CDO program is administered by the Center for Computational Engineering.

-The CDO program educates students in the formulation, analysis, implementation, and application of computational approaches to designing and operating engineered systems.
-The curriculum's common core serves all engineering disciplines, and an elective component focuses on particular applications.
+The CDO program educates students in the formulation, analysis, implementation, and application of computational approaches for applications in science and engineering.
+The curriculum's common core serves all science and engineering disciplines, while an elective component focuses on particular applications.
 The program emphasizes:

 Participating faculty come from the Schools of Engineering, Science, and Management, including the Departments of Aeronautics and Astronautics, Biological Engineering, Chemical Engineering, Civil and Environmental Engineering, Electrical Engineering and Computer Science, Engineering Systems, Mathematics, Mechanical Engineering, and Nuclear Science and Engineering.